agrawalnaman/Transformer-and-Attention/README.md

 + When decoding, perform a linear combination of these vectors, weighted by “attention weights”
 + Use this combination in picking the next word

-## After reading the above explaination our major concern was, what is a KEY, QUERY and VALUE?
+## After reading the above explanation our major concern was, what is a KEY, QUERY and VALUE?

 In terms of encoder-decoder, the query is usually the hidden state of the decoder.
 Whereas key, is the hidden state of the encoder, and the corresponding value is normalized weight, representing how much attention a key gets.
 Output is calculated as a wighted sum – here the dot product of query and key is used to get a value.